 Do you have any Easter traditions?
 We really don’t have many, and the ones we do have are ALL about chocolate!
-Don’t tell anyone, but I’m not that much of a chocolate fan… this is strictly a secret between you and I please readers, shh.
+Don’t tell anyone, but I’m not that much of a chocolate fan.
+Luckily this Traditional Easter Cake contains no chocolate!

 I know I could always make Hot Cross Buns but I really can’t get that excited about these either.
 I never feel that a store bought product feels like a tradition.
 Also Hot Cross Buns are available so soon after Christmas it seems to spoil the idea of it being an Easter tradition.

 Do I sound like the Grinch that stole Easter yet?

 Anyway I decided to think of some more interesting Easter recipes to try this year.
 The first one I want to share is this traditional Easter cake recipe.